htphong24/aspnet-core-react-example/WORKING.md

 ## Assumptions

 The page is an Single Page App uses ASP.NET core and React.
-It loads data from an CSV files through API and display how many records are loaded.
+It loads data from a CSV files through API and display how many records are loaded.
 We can also click on page number to navigate between pages.
 The list, number of contacts/pages and pagination will get refreshed as user types in search bar.
-Here is an screen-shot.
+Here is a screen-shot.

 ![App Screenshot](screenshot.gif)